EDUC 7552 - Pedagogical Engagement for Learning

 Recommended ResourcesKillen, R. (2016) Effective Teaching Strategies: Lessons from Research and Practice.
 (7th Ed) Cengage Learning, South Melbourne.

 Online LearningThe ability to access relevant online platforms, applications and resources is required.

 Learning & Teaching Activities

-1 x 3 hours reading and seminar preparation per week x 12 = 36 hours
+3 hours Flipped learning preview and activities per week x 12 weeks

 Learning Activities Summary